-A Regulation 7 Direction is in place to restrict residential for sale and to let boards have been brought under planning control within most of the central conservation areas of Brighton & Hove, replacing previous controls which were restricted to a small number of the city’s historic squares.
+A Regulation 7 Direction is in place to restrict residential for sale and to let boards within most of the central conservation areas of Brighton & Hove.
+These restrictions replace previous controls which were restricted to a small number of the city’s historic squares.
 The restrictions were confirmed by the Secretary of State, who agreed with the council and local residents that these areas contain good historic architecture, including some of the highest quality, and that such boards cause significant problems to the historic character of these areas.

 The controls (Regulation 7 Direction) apply to all residential properties in the following conservation areas:

 The Cliftonville Conservation Area, Denmark Villas Conservation Area, Willett Estate Conservation Area, The Drive Conservation Area, The Avenues Conservation Area, Brunswick Town Conservation Area, Montpelier and Clifton Hill Conservation Area, West Hill Conservation Area, North Laine Conservation Area, East Cliff Conservation Area, College Conservation Area and Kemp Town Conservation Area.

 In the Regency Square Conservation Area, only Regency Square, Bedford Square and Norfolk Square are included, and in the Valley Gardens Conservation Area, the direction only applies to the area from St Peter’s Place northwards.